A/B testing is a way to make data-based decisions about what's working or not when serving your customers.

 Your digital financial products should have an accessible design, not only so as to not discriminate but also that it improves your overall user experience (UX) no matter who is using it or how.
 The World Wide Web Consortium (W3C) says, “Accessibility can enhance your brand, drive innovation, and extend your market reach.”
 This is why A/B testing your site’s accessibility is important.

 If we take mobile accessibility as an example, in the U.S., in 2020, desktop website views accounted for only 36% compared to mobile at 61%.
 Globally, desktop dropped to 29% while mobile increased to 68%.
-This means if your digital products aren’t optimized for even just mobile accessibility, you could be missing out on two-thirds of the market.
+This means if your digital products aren’t optimized for even just mobile accessibility, you could be missing out on two-thirds of the market who are mobile screen readers.

 Take a credit card comparison page as an example.
 Typically, you’ll list the different types of credit cards offered in separate columns, with each of the variables (interest rate, annual fee, special offers, etc.) listed on each row for easy comparison.
 But on mobile, this would be very hard to follow.
 Your test or variation could be having drop-downs instead of having all the information listed together, or alternatively, selecting two credit cards to compare side-by-side instead of all of them at once.